FIXTradingCommunity/fix-orchestra-api/swagger-java-client/docs/DocumentationApi.md

 <a name="updateAnnotation"></a>
 # **updateAnnotation**
-> updateAnnotation(reposName, version, elementId, annotation, elementType)
+> updateAnnotation(reposName, version, elementId, elementType, annotation, parentId)

 Updates a single Annotation, if found (idempotent)